 The Falconer Room within the museum is an exploration of the achievements of Hugh Falconer, palaeontologist and botanist and friend of Charles Darwin.
 Darwin and Falconer exchanged letters as Darwin worked on The Origin of The Species.

 Benromach Distillery is an independently owned whisky distillery where the emphasis is on tradition and heritage.
 No computers are used in the production.
-The distillery was brought back into production by the family owned, Gordon & MacPhail.
+This Speyside distillery was brought back into production by the family owned, Gordon & MacPhail.
 It is situated near Forres Railway Station.
 Look out for the brown signs or the distinctive red chimney

 Sueno’s Stone Forres